minithb/Apparel-Detection-System-using-Darkflow/README.md

-## Apparel Classification using Darkflow
+## Apparel Detection System using Darkflow

 I have used Darkflow for this project.
 [Link to Original repo](https://github.com/thtrieu/darkflow).